betamaxteam/betamax/index.md

 ### Apache HttpClient 3.x

-_HttpClient_ 3.x does not take any notice of Java's HTTP proxy settings and does not have the `ProxySelectorRoutePlanner` facility that _HttpClient_ 4.x does.
+[_HttpClient_ 3.x][httpclient3] does not take any notice of Java's HTTP proxy settings and does not have the `ProxySelectorRoutePlanner` facility that _HttpClient_ 4.x does.
 This means you must set the host and port of the Betamax proxy on the _HttpClient_ instance explicitly.

 #### Configuring HttpClient 3.x